notqmail/notqmail/SECURITY.md

 6. Keep it simple, stupid.

-See BLURB for some of the reasons that qmail is so much smaller than sendmail.
+See BLURB.md for some of the reasons that qmail is so much smaller than sendmail.
 There's nothing inherently complicated about writing a mailer.
 (Except RFC 822 support; but that's only in qmail-inject.)
 Security holes can't show up in features that don't exist.